 Since 1990, the transport sector has not been able to achieve any reductions in greenhouse gases.
 In fact, the transport sector is responsible for around 20% of all CO2 emissions in the EU, and of those, more than two-thirds are generated by road transport.

 Meanwhile, Julia Poliscanova, clean vehicles manager from the environmental protection organisation Transport & Environment warned that car manufacturers could exploit loopholes in the regulation for the crediting of electrified vehicles in order to sell “fake” electric cars.
-By this, she meant PHEVs that are often large SUVs only driven electrically to a small extent, if at all.
-Because of their very limited electric range, these vehicles can emit as much or more CO2 than a regular diesel or petrol vehicle would.
+By this, she meant PHEVs that are often large and heavy SUVs only driven electrically to a small extent, if at all.

 Update 15.04.2019: The new EU targets for CO2 emissions from passenger cars and light commercial vehicles have now been adopted.
 Following the EU Parliament, the EU member states have now also accepted the new limits.